singular-gpispace/pfd-parallel/README.md

 ## Set up ssh

 GPI-Space requires a working SSH environment with a password-less SSH-key when using the SSH RIF strategy.
-To ensure this, make sure when generating your ssh keypair to leave the password field empty.
+To ensure this, leave the password field empty when generating your ssh keypair.

 By default, `${HOME}/.ssh/id_rsa` is used for authentication.
 If no such key exists,
 ```bash